hughbric/oyster-card/README.md

 - Clone or fork it: `https://github.com/hughbric/oystercard`
 - In your terminal, `cd` into the project root folder.
-- `bundle` to install all dependencies.
+- `bundle install` to install all dependencies.
 - Run `irb`
 - Enter the following commands:
   - `require './lib/oystercard.rb'`